 Upon termination, a person will receive their statutory entitlements of accrued annual and long service leave, as well as accrued superannuation benefits and payment in lieu of applicable notice periods (except in some cases of termination for serious misconduct).
 Termination payments and settlements (other than in relation to statutory entitlements) or retention benefits require approval of the CEO.
-Two termination payments were made to Senior Managers during the year, totalling \$72,000.
 Sign on benefits also require the Board's approval.
 No sign on benefits were approved or made during the year.
-ME does not provide guaranteed bonus payments and as such none were made during the year.
+Three termination payments were made to Senior Managers during the year, totalling\$1,437,208.

-The aggregate compensation made to the Senior Managers is shown in the tables below:
+The aggregate compensation made to the Senior Managers is shown in the table below:

-Table 1: Total value of remuneration awards for 2015 financial year
+Table 1: Total value of remuneration awards for 2014 financial year

-Unrestricted Deferred
+Total Value Unrestricted Deferred

-Senior Managers: \$7,328,545 \$556,620
+Senior Managers: \$6,517,862 \$6,517,862

-Fixed remuneration \$5,932,880
+Fixed remuneration \$5,689,846 \$5,689,846 Nil

-Variable remuneration \$1,395,665 \$556,620
+Variable remuneration \$828,016 \$828,016 \$433,500

-Material Risk Takers Nil Nil
+Material Risk Takers Nil Nil Nil

-^{}All remuneration, including deferred amounts, is cash.
+All remuneration is cash based.

-^{} Variable remuneration was paid to 16 Senior Managers.
+Variable remuneration was paid to 15 Senior Managers.